 The simple, straightforward definition would be “unusual,” but “atypical” means much more than that.
 In a diagnosis, the use of the term atypical is a vague warning to the physician that the pathologist is worried about something, but not worried enough to say that the patient has cancer.
 For instance, lymphomas (cancers of the lymph nodes) are notoriously difficult to diagnose.
 Some lymph node biopsies are very disturbing but do not quite fulfil the criteria for cancer.
 Such a case may be diagnosed as “atypical lymphoid HYPERPLASIA.”
 Other important atypical hyperplasias are those of the breast (atypical ductal hyperplasia and atypical lobular hyperplasia) and the lining of the uterus (atypical endometrial hyperplasia).
 Both of these conditions are thought to be precursor warning signs that the patient is at high risk of developing cancer of the respective organ (breast and uterus).

 A malignant NEOPLASM whose cells appear to be derived from EPITHELIUM.
 This word can be used by itself or as a suffix.
 Cancers composed of columnar epithelial cells are often called adenocarcinomas.
 Those of squamous cells are called squamous cell carcinomas.
 The type of cancer typically recapitulates the type of epithelium that normally lines the affected organ.
-For instance, alr typically recapitulates the type of epithelium that normally lines the affected organ.
 For instance, almost all cancers of the colon are adenocarcinomas, and columnar epithelium is the normal lining of the colon.
 There are exceptions, however.

 An ATYPICAL proliferation of cells.
 This may be loosely thought of as an intermediate category between HYPERPLASIA and NEOPLASIA.
 It finds its best use as a term to describe the phenomenon in which EPITHELIUM proliferates and develops the microscopic appearance of neoplastic tissue, but otherwise tends to “behave itself” and continues to line body surfaces without actually invading them, as a true malignant neoplasm would do.
 It may be convenient (but not totally accurate) to consider dysplasia as a “pre-cancer” or an incipient cancer.
 Probably the most commonly occurring type of dysplasia is that of the cervix of the uterus, where a progression from dysplasia to neoplasia can be clearly demonstrated.
 Other dysplasias, such as those of the breast and prostate, are more difficult to clearly relate to neoplasia at this time.